Is there currently a class-action hernia mesh lawsuit?

-You may have grounds to file hernia mesh lawsuit if you’re suffering from severe pain or common complications associated with hernia mesh surgery.
+You may qualify for a hernia mesh lawsuit if you’re suffering from severe pain or common complications associated with hernia mesh surgery and require revision surgery.
 But knowing for sure takes a legal expert to effectively investigate your situation, understand your legal rights, and determine what compensation you’re eligible to receive.
 In the end, it’s worth a call to a hernia mesh attorney.
 There’s nothing to lose except the worry that comes from not knowing.

 A hernia forms when the intestines bulge through a weak spot in the abdominal wall, causing severe pain.
 To repair the damage and provide support, surgeons implant surgical mesh around the weakened tissue.
 Formed into either mesh-like structures or solid sheets, hernia mesh devices help distribute pressure around the weak spot in the abdominal wall.
 Surgical meshes can be composed of synthetic or biological materials, and both types can cause serious side effects and health risks, such as pain, infection, bowel obstruction, and hernia recurrence.

 Hernia meshes can be absorbable, non-absorbable, or a combination of both.
 Popular types of meshes such as Physiomesh are made from non-absorbable synthetic plastic materials like polypropylene, and are intended to remain in the patient’s body indefinitely.
 Synthetic meshes that are absorbable are designed for short-term use, eventually degrading and being absorbed by the body.